Grilled Figgy Pies

 - In same saucepan over medium-low heat, combine walnuts with 1/4 cup maple syrup, cinnamon and nutmeg.
 Cook, stirring constantly, until liquid is almost evaporated, 5-7 minutes.
 Spread nuts on a baking sheet lined with parchment paper; freeze until set, about 10 minutes.

 - Unroll pastry sheets.
 Using a 4-in. round cutter, cut 12 circles, rolling and cutting scraps as necessary.
 Stir vanilla and remaining maple syrup into mascarpone cheese.
-Spread 1 scant tablespoon mascarpone mixture over half of each circle to within 1/4 in. of edge; layer with 2 teaspoons maple walnuts and four fig pieces.
+Spread scant 1 tablespoon mascarpone mixture over half of each circle to within 1/4 in. of edge; layer with 2 teaspoons maple walnuts and four fig pieces.
 Make an egg wash by whisking egg and water; use to moisten edge of pastry.
 Fold dough over filling; press edges with a fork to seal.
 Repeat with remaining dough and filling.
 Brush egg wash over pies.
 Freeze pies on a parchment paper-lined baking sheet 10 minutes.

 - Remove from baking sheet.
 Grill pies, covered, on a well-greased grill rack over medium direct heat until golden brown, 5-7 minutes per side.
-Yield: 1 dozen.